Aug. 6, 1945: 44 seconds over Hiroshima

 In that moment, our world changed forever.

-Award-winning columnist Jerry Wilkerson, who lives in SaddleBrooke, is a former press secretary for two U.S. Congressmen and was a Chicago CBS radio and Chicago Daily News correspondent.
+Award-winning columnist Jerry Wilkerson is a former press secretary for two U.S. Congressmen and was a Chicago CBS radio and Chicago Daily News correspondent.
 Email: franchise@att.net